themeldingwars/Ratchet/README.md

 # 🔧 Ratchet
-A gameclient hooking framework to aid debuging by embed the .Net core run time into the target.
+A game client hooking framework to aid debugging by embedding the .Net Core run time into the target.
 In this case Firefall, to all debugging and extensions written with the full power of .Net Core and C#

 Can use either the C++ layer or the C# layer

 # Features
-* Easy hooking from c++
+* Easy hooking from C++
 ```cpp
 // Define the hook
 int HelpHook(int A1);